haseebshaik00/learning-git/README.md

 # Some more commands
 1) git log : displays the log of commits
-2) git reset <commit-hash-code> : takes back to that commit
+2) git reset "commit-hash-code" : takes back to that commit
-3) git reset --hard <commit-hash-code> : erases the latest updates
+3) git reset --hard "commit-hash-code" : erases the latest updates

 # Forking in git
 #forking is done to use others code or to contribute to others code